The Beginner’s Guide to Berlin Tempelhof Airport

 Berlin Tempelhof - The shelter # 4 - Air's for life

-There are many more things you can visit during the 4 hours tour for photographers.
+There are many more things you can visit during the 4-hour tour for photographers.

-These are just the spots that stronger hit my imagination.
+These are just the spots that strongly hit my imagination.
 For sure you will find other interesting ones.

 For example the dark and eerie railway tunnel.
 Or the mini duty-free shop, probably the smallest in the world when it was operational.